 Debt to income (DTI) ratio is a tool used by mortgage lenders to estimate the amount that a borrower can afford to pay.
 You can easily calculate your DTI at home or online before you fill out a mortgage application.
-Your DTI usually reflects your gross income which is your earnings before taxes.
-Also, debt income ratio only includes fixed monthly payments that would appear on a credit report.
+Your debt to income ratio usually reflects your gross income which is your earnings before taxes.
+Also, debt to income ratio only includes fixed monthly payments that would appear on a credit report.
 The lower your DTI, the better off you are in the eyes of the lender.
 There are two types of debt ratios to consider:

 Knowing your DTI can be very helpful, in fact, it may be just as useful as knowing your credit score when it comes to applying for a home loan.
 Comparing your expenses and monthly financial obligations with your earnings can give you and the lender a clear cut picture of what you can afford to borrow.
 The lenders want to see low debt to income ratios, as studies have shown that the lower the DTI, the less trouble borrowers had with paying back their mortgages.
 There are two ways to lower your DTI, by increasing gross monthly income and/or decreasing monthly debt.